andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal-v2.md

 ## Motivation

 While focus traversal is currently implemented in JavaFX, there is no public API to access it.
-The lack of public API makes it impossible for a custom skin or custom control, which requires keyboard navigation, to support focus traversal within the control or transfer focus outside of the custom control [0].
+The lack of public API makes it impossible for a custom skin or custom control to support focus traversal in the specific direction [0].